sebasgebuis/infovis/docs/home.md

 # Reflection

-During the pear review we've received valuable feedback from fellow students.
+During the pear review we received valuable feedback from fellow students.
 Overall, the feedback was very positive and encouraging, which served as a source of motivation and assurance.

 However, several students raised a specific concern regarding the clarity of the scatterplot that was made.
-The scatterplot provided information about the instrumentalness and acousticness of the popular songs.
+The scatterplot provided information about the instrumentalness and acousticness of popular songs.
 For many students the scatterplot was not clear enough and too confusing.
 To avoid any misunderstanding among readers, we've decided to remove the scatterplot.

 Overall, the feedback was very positive and helpful for the research and has aided in the completion of this research.